-External Affairs Minister S. Jaishankar said on Friday that India would not tolerate different standards of security in response to pro-Khalistan supporters tearing down the Indian tricolour at the Indian High Commission in the United Kingdom.
+External Affairs Minister S. Jaishankar said on Friday that India will not tolerate different standards of security in response to pro-Khalistan supporters tearing down the Indian tricolour at the Indian High Commission in the United Kingdom.

 A nation hosting a high commission or consulate is expected to provide protection for the diplomats stationed there, and he further accused the UK of failing to do so.